hakwerk/labca/README.md

 ## Install

-NOTE: LabCA cannot run on a Raspberry Pi.
+NOTE: LabCA depends on the boulder engine which cannot run on a Raspberry Pi.

 NOTE2: The hostname of your LabCA machine must be in local DNS for the boulder engine to be able to give out a certificate for it.